EdgarQuinones/Learn-Nmap/README.md

 * Service detection
 * Vulnerability identification

-It has been a cornerstone of reconnaissance work for decades.
+It remains a cornerstone of reconnaissance work for ethical hackers and penetration testers.

-**Learn-Nmap** builds on this foundation by combining **Nmap scanning** with **AI-powered reporting**.
-Instead of just running raw scans, it automates the process and generates **structured, actionable reports** with next-step recommendations.
+**Learn-Nmap** enhances this workflow by combining **Nmap scanning** with **AI-powered reporting**.
+Instead of leaving results in raw scan outputs, the tool generates **structured reports** that summarize findings, highlight key details, and guide the next steps.

 ---